sciyen/ResearchHelper/README.md

 [this chrome extension](https://chrome.google.com/webstore/detail/disable-content-security/ieelmcmcagommplceebfedjlakkhpden/) allow you to add plugins from arbitary sources.
 Thus, you can debug in local without pushing it, which have been tested in windows 10 WSL 1.0.

 Since [20.3.0 release](https://github.com/jgraph/drawio/commit/b5dfeb238369d664fb06a95e2179236b0e75f366), one need to force the external plugin from different domain available by the following steps.
+1. Use vscode to open this project.
+Open `/publics/index.html`, right click `Open in Default Browser` at any line.
+Then, you obtain a local file server, e.g. `http://localhost:52330/plugins/zotero.js`.
+You can use this link as an experimental plugin.
+(In drawio, click `Extra`>`Plugins`>`Add`>`Custom`, and paste the url.)
-1. Press F12 to open the dev tools, go to the Source tab, and open the file `top/app.diagrams.net/index.html`.
+2. Press F12 to open the dev tools, go to the Source tab, and open the file `top/app.diagrams.net/index.html`.
 Click the space left to the line number to add breakpoint at the beginning.
 2. Turn on the disable-content-security extension to disable CSR protection.
 3. Refresh the page.
 You should notice that the page halts during loading.
 4. Find `App.isSameDomain(l[t])` and change it to `1||App.isSameDomain(l[t])` and press `ctrl+s` to save.